defenseunicorns/leapfrogai/README.md

 ## Local Development

 Each of the LeapfrogAI components can also be run individually outside of a Kubernetes or Containerized environment.
 This is useful when testing changes to a specific component, but will not assist in a full deployment of LeapfrogAI.
 Please refer to the [above section](#usage) for deployment instructions.
+Please refer to the [next section](#contributing) for rules on contributing to LeapfrogAI.

-Please refer to the linked READMEs for each individual packages local development instructions:
+**_First_** refer to the [DEVELOPMENT.md](docs/DEVELOPMENT.md) document for general development details, **_then_** refer to the linked READMEs for each individual packages local development instructions:

 - [API](src/leapfrogai_api/README.md)[^2]
 - [SDK](src/leapfrogai_sdk/README.md)[^3]